crt09/Line/README.md

 # Line
-My own cross-platform implementation of the Line game from Google Play
+This is my implementation of one of the popular Android games.
+Hope you enjoy, it's pretty hard to play :]